jonharriscoding/DLOpenUSBAdaptor/README.md

 ### Skill Lights
 Send [SKILL#@] to control the Skill Lights.
 Replace # with 1 for the Easy Light, 2 for the Medium Light & 3 for the Hard Light.
 Replace @ with 0 to turn that light off, or 1 to turn it on.

+### Control of the Segments
+I'm working this one out, so come back to check on that.

 ## Connections

 ### Interfacing the Scoreboard to the Arduino